cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 - Label Frequencies for Train, Validation and Test Sets
 - Model History - Accuracy and Losses
 - Model evaluation result

+## Unfixed Bug
+---
+## Deployment
+---
+### Heroku
+- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- Set the runtime.txt Python version to a Heroku-20 stack currently supported version.
+- The project was deployed to Heroku using the following steps:</br>
+1. Log in to Heroku and create an App
+2. At the Deploy tab, select GitHub as the deployment method.
+3. Select your repository name and click Search.
+Once it is found, click Connect.
+4. Select the branch you want to deploy, then click Deploy Branch.
+5. The deployment process should happen smoothly if all deployment files are fully functional.
+Click now the button Open App on the top of the page to access your App.
+6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+## Main Data Analysis and Machine Learning Libraries
+---
+where you should list the libraries you used in the project and provide a specific example on how you use these libraries.
+For example, if we consider the Churnometer project you may have listed that Seaborn is used to display a bar plot on the customer-based churn study to visualize churn levels.
+## Credits
+---
+In this section, you need to reference where you got your content, media and from where you got extra help.
+It is common practice to use code from other repositories and tutorials.
+However, it is necessary to be very specific about these sources to avoid plagiarism.
+You can break the credits section up into Content and Media, depending on what you have included in your project.
+### Content
+The text for the Home page was taken from Wikipedia Article A.
+Instructions on how to implement form validation on the Sign-Up page were taken from Specific YouTube Tutorial.
+The icons in the footer were taken from Font Awesome.
+### Media
+The photos used on the home and sign-up page are from This Open-Source site.
+The images used for the gallery page were taken from this other open-source site.

+## Acknowledgements (optional)
+---
+Thank the people that provided support throughout this project.
+---